A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 What's in this article?

-Without that mortgage commitment letter, you could find yourself in even stiffer competition for that dream home.
+Without a loan commitment letter, you could find yourself in even stiffer competition for your dream home.

-Knowing how much financing you can get is a good plan when purchasing a home.
+Knowing how much financing you can obtain is paramount when purchasing a home.

 Once you’ve figured out your budget and zeroed in on the home you want, it’s crucial to be seen as a serious buyer who can fulfill the agreement to buy.